 What do roosters symbolise?
 Is a rooster good luck?
 What is the spiritual meaning of a rooster?

-A rooster (or cockerel as it is otherwise known) is a male chicken (as opposed to the hen), and it has great significance or meaning in China where it is one of the twelve signs of the Chinese zodiac.
+A rooster (or cockerel as it is otherwise known) is a male chicken (as opposed to the hen), and it has great significance in Portugal and special meaning in China where it is one of the twelve signs of the Chinese zodiac.

 What do Roosters symbolise?